From JenniCam to Chaturbate: A (brief) history of adult camming

 On the other side of 2010, a slew of launches that would really push the camming industry forward arrived.

-Chaturbate, CamSoda and Bongacams — three of the biggest cam sites today — were launched in 2011, 2012 and 2014 respectively.
+Chaturbate, CamSoda and Bongacams — three of the biggest cam sites today — launched in 2011, 2012 and 2014 respectively.
 They competed with the longer-running LiveJasmin, which nudged closer to the mainstream in 2012 by recruiting Flo Rida for marketing muscle.
 The US rapper released a song called ‘Hey Jasmin’, which featured him namechecking the URL address in the lyrics, plus watching the site on his phone in the music video.

 flo rida livejasmin